nickk00324/portfolio-v4/README.md

 ## things to do

-- add animations between pages
+- add clickable full view photos
 - switch out the backend for a proper cms
 - dynamic landing page with different quotes and pics
 - other stuff i'll think of later